 \titlerunning{Empirical signatures of velocity and density cascades in the Local Universe}

-\abstract {} {We aim to characterise the multiscale statistical properties of the reconstructed velocity and density fields of the nearby universe, identify possible scaling regimes, quantify intermittency, and assess indications for the transition toward large-scale homogeneity within the range probed by current data.} {We analyse the CF4 three-dimensional velocity and density-contrast cubes using absolute structure functions of arbitrary order, $q$.
-The analysis is performed within a volume extending to $z \lesssim 0.08$ ($\simeq 350~\mathrm{Mpc}$ $h^{-1}$).
-Structure function scaling exponents $\zeta(q)$ are estimated from configuration-space statistics.
-Intermittency is characterised using the UM formalism, and probability density functions of increments are examined.} {Two regimes are detected.
-Small separations are dominated by reconstruction smoothing and show nearly linear $\zeta(q)$ behaviour.
+\abstract {} {Our aim is to characterise the multiscale statistical properties of the reconstructed velocity and density fields of the nearby Universe, identify possible scaling regimes, quantify intermittency, and assess indications for the transition towards large-scale homogeneity within the range probed by current data.} {We analysed the Cosmicflows-4 three-dimensional velocity and density-contrast cubes using absolute structure functions of arbitrary order, $q$.
+The analysis was performed within a volume extending to $z \lesssim 0.08$ ($\simeq 350~\mathrm{Mpc}$ $h^{-1}$).
+Structure function scaling exponents $\zeta(q)$ were estimated from configuration-space statistics.
+Intermittency was characterised using the universal multifractal formalism, and the probability density functions of increments were examined.} {Two regimes were detected.
+Small separations are dominated by reconstruction smoothing and show a nearly linear $\zeta(q)$ behaviour.
 At larger separations, a scaling regime appears with $\zeta_\rho(1)\simeq0.3$ ($D_\rho\approx3.7$) and $\zeta_v(1)\simeq0.4$.
 The correlation function follows $\xi(r)\sim r^{-1.4}$ over $[45,250]~\mathrm{Mpc}\,h^{-1}$, implying $D_2\simeq1.6$.
-Non-linear $\zeta(q)$ and Lévy-stable increment PDFs indicate intermittency and strong non-Gaussianity.
-Velocity increments show a systematic negative skewness suggestive of a cascade-like asymmetry associated to amplification of negative, compressive gradients.} {}
+Non-linear $\zeta(q)$ and Lévy-stable increment probability density functions (PDFs) indicate intermittency and strong non-Gaussianity.
+The velocity increments show a systematic negative skewness suggestive of a cascade-like asymmetry associated with amplification of negative compressive gradients.} {}